 2. Providing for the keeping, inspection and production of reports, records, returns, registers and other information.

+2A.
+Without limiting item 1 or 2, providing for notices, directions or other documents to be given, sent or served under this Act by electronic communication (as defined in the Electronic Transactions Act 2011 section 5(1)) and providing for the proof of that giving, sending or service.

 3. Providing for the imposition of fees and charges.

 4. Providing for the recovery of expenses incurred by the CEO or a local government.